Crucifixion

 Painting the Crucifixion 2020 -2021

-Due to the ongoing pandemic and the flood from the River Ouse on the early morning of Christmas Eve 2020 when Gino's house and studio were inundated with flood water. the painting needed rescuing from Gino's studio and was subsequently stored safely in Buckingham Parish Church until Gino could restart work on the painting in August 2021
+Due to the ongoing pandemic and a flood from the River Ouse on the early morning of Christmas Eve 2020 which inundated Gino's house and studio with flood water.
+The painting floated in time as it awaited resolution.
+With the painting rescued from the studio it was stored safely in Buckingham Parish Church until Gino could restart work and finish the painting which was August 2021.

 The Thunder Speaks